DuangjaiWork/dsi202_2025/README.md

 # App Usage Guide
 ## As a User, I want to rent medical equipment, so that I can use them.
 ![Image](https://github.com/user-attachments/assets/1e8c1430-a6f1-4c6e-b748-fae925e63bc3)
+## As a User, I want to donate medical equipment so that I can help those in need and improve access to healthcare.
+## As a User, I want to give feedback so that I can help improve the service and share my experience.